(Para información en Español haga click en la caja hacia la parte superior y derecha de la pagina que dice "google translate")

 Are pregnant women more susceptible to infection, or at increased risk for severe illness, morbidity, or mortality with COVID-19, compared with the general public?

 - We do not yet know how pregnant women could be affected by COVID-19.

 Can anybody get tested for COVID-19?

-- You may call our COVID-19 Hotline at 512-978-8775 for screening or you can go directly to our drive through testing site located outside of our Hancock Walk In Clinic at 1000 E 41st St. in the parking lot M-F 9am-4pm, and weekends 9am-1pm or at any of our locations in Eastern Travis County, Monday-Friday 9am-4pm, Drive up or Walk up testing is offered at all.
+- You may call our COVID-19 Hotline at 512-978-8775 with any COVID-19 questions or you can go directly to any of our drive up testing sites located at our Hancock Walk In Clinic at 1000 E 41st St. in the parking lot M-Sat 6:30am-1:30pm (or until we reach capacity), or at any of our locations in Eastern Travis County.
+All of our drive up testing sites also offer walk up testing.

 Barbara Jordan Elementary

 Manor Senior High